contempt of court

 - Failure to sign a car title or other document to transfer title;

-But my no means is the above list exhaustive.
 We have been involved in cases where a party has been accused of:

 - Failure to vacate;

 - Failure to pay the mortgage or rent;